RyleyMichael/Databases-Tutorial/index.md

 Let's look at an example to see how it works!

 **Step #1**
 In order to play around with the inner-join clause, we first need to create some tables and insert values into those tables.
 We have provided a basic .sql file to represent our test database.

-You can view/download the data [here](data.sql).
+- View/download the data [here](data.sql).

 ***The file needs to be in your current working directory for SQLite to work with it.***